First Russian circumnavigation: Expedition personnel

+The expedition struggled with culture and language barriers.
+Of all officers on the Nadezhda, only Ratmanov, Rezanov, Count Tolstoy, Fyodor Shemelin (merchant), Brinkin (botanist), Kurlyandov (painter), and Petr Golovachev were of Russian origin.
+Others were ethnic Germans with different linguistic dialects.
+Langsdorf was from Swabia; Tilesius from Thuringia; Horner from Switzerland; Robberg from the Grand Duchy of Finland.
+Krusenstern, Levenstern, Espenberg, Bellingshausen, and Kotzebue were all Baltic Germans.
+Most of the scientists did not know Russian; only a few officers knew German.
+Levenstern wrote that the crew could speak German, English, French, and Russian.
+Botanist Brinkin had learnt Latin so well that he tried persuading others in the crew to communicate with it.
+However, Langsdorff and von Tilenau were not convinced.
+The scientists also got along poorly because von Tilenau and Langdorff often fought.

-Living conditions
+Living Conditions

-Due to significant congestion of commercial cargos and people, the expedition vessels were largely deprived of freshwater storages and provisions.
-The crews consumed crackers and corned beef, the quality of which Krusenstern explicitly emphasized and even provided the names of the supplier, on a daily dietary basis.
-Moreover, they ate sauerkraut and cranberry juice as a matter of protection against scurvy.
-Uniforms, linen and beddings designed for different latitudes were made in England.
-Generally, living conditions were quite extreme: even officers and members of the retinue had such small cabins that they could use them only for sleeping.
-The only places where people could conduct research, draw maps or write diaries were the messes.
-On Nadezhda around twenty people constantly socialized in there, while on Neva – only ten.
-Even two senior officials Krusenstern and Rezanov huddled in captain's' cabins which were around 6 m2 with no basic household amenities: no heating, ventilation or a good lighting.
-For the 84 people, there were only 3 latrines.
-According to the diaries of lieutenant Levenstern, one of the RAC's clerk even had to settle in one of the cargo boxes instead of a cabin.
+The expedition vessels had little room for fresh water and provisions compared to their sizable crews and storage for trade.
+Crackers and corned beef composed the daily fare.
+The crew members also ate sauerkraut and cranberry juice to protect against scurvy.
+Uniforms, linens, and bedding designed for different latitudes were made in England.
+Living conditions were extreme: even officers and Lisyansky's retinue could only use their cabins for sleeping.
+The only places where people could conduct research, draw maps, or write diaries were the messes.
+Even senior officials Krusenstern and Rezanov huddled in cabins of 6 m2 with no basic household amenities: no heating, ventilation, or lighting.
+For 84 people, there were only 3 latrines.
+According to Levenstern's diary, one RAC clerk lived in a cargo box instead of a cabin.
 The constant shortage of freshwater made washing very difficult.
-In addition, the crews had to keep animals (including a cow with a calf) and birds for replenishing the diet.
-Pigs were once washed in the waters of the Atlantic Ocean.
-Under these conditions, members of the embassy retinue, who did not have any regular occupations, mired in conflicts and gambling.
-On the contrary, all the officers had the hardest time since they had to keep watches and make weather observations.
-Besides, their duties also implied writing travel journals, supervising and training the crews.
-Observations could take a minimum of three hours per day, and one hour for filling the journal up.
-Overall, the lieutenants had three shifts – two 3-hour day shifts, and a 4-hour night shift.
+In addition, the crews had to keep animals (including a cow with a calf, birds, and pigs) on board.

+Under these conditions, crew members with few responsibilities spent their days arguing and gambling.
+The officers struggled to keep watch, make weather observations, write travel journals, and supervise and train the crew.
+Observations could take a minimum of three hours per day.
+Lieutenants had three shifts – two 3-hour day shifts and a 4-hour night shift.
 As a result, many experienced nervous breakdowns.
-For instance, while staying on the island Nuku-Hiva, artist Kurlyandov grabbed an axe and smashed his entire cabin, not even sparing the icons.
+While staying on the island Nuku-Hiva, Kurlyandov grabbed an axe and ransacked his entire cabin, not even sparing the icons.

-Scientific equipment
+Scientific Equipment

-According to historian Elena Govor, participants of the first Russian circumnavigation thought of themselves as heirs of James Cook and Lapérouse.
-Lieutenant Romberg compared the trip from Falmouth to Tenerife with the Laperouse's voyage from Brest to Madeira.
-Ratmanov expressed similar thoughts right after their arrival to Santa Catarina Island and explicitly mentioned that they anchored at the French parking lot.
-On Kamchatka, Ratmanov installed a new tombstone to Cook's comrade-in-arms Charles Clerke, whose burial place was initially identified by Lapérouse.
-Lisyansky's companions even visited Kealakekua Bay, where James Cook was killed.
+According to historian Elena Govor, participants on the voyage thought of themselves as heirs of James Cook and Lapérouse.
+Lieutenant Romberg compared the trip from Falmouth to Tenerife with Lapérouse's voyage from Brest to Madeira.
+Ratmanov expressed similar thoughts right after their arrival to Santa Catarina Island.
+On Kamchatka, Ratmanov installed a new tombstone for Cook's comrade Charles Clerke, whose burial place was initially identified by Lapérouse.
+Lisyansky's crew visited Kealakekua Bay, where James Cook was killed.